mahaloz/ctf-wiki-en/docs/misc/introduction.md

 -   ……

-In the domestic competition, it is divided into the Misc field, and sometimes Crypto (especially the classical code) is also included.
+The Misc category can sometimes include crypto (especially classic ciphers).

-In the section on Misc, the knowledge of this piece will be introduced from the following aspects:
+In this section on Misc, we will go over the following topics:

-- Recon (Information Collection)
+- Recon (Information Gathering)

-Mainly introduce some channels for obtaining information and some tips for using search engines such as Baidu and Google.
+Introduces ways to obtaining information and some tips on using search engines such as Google.

-- Encode (encoding conversion)
+- Encodings (Encoding Conversion)

-Mainly introduce some common coding forms and conversion techniques and common ways in CTF competitions.
+Introduces some common encoding formats and conversion methods.

-- Forensic &amp;&amp; Stego (Digital Forensics &amp;&amp; Stealth Analysis)
+- Forensic &amp;&amp; Stego

-Steganography is the most important part of Misc, including file analysis, steganography, memory mirror analysis, and traffic capture analysis.
-It involves clever coding, hidden data, files in nested files, and flexible search.
-The engine gets the information it needs and so on.

-Misc in CTF is different from real-life forensics.
-In reality, forensics rarely involves clever coding encryption, data hiding, file strings scattered around, or other brain holes.
-Challenge.
-Many times it is time to carefully recover a corrupted file, dig into the clues of the damaged hard drive, or extract useful information from the memory image.

-Realistic forensics requires practitioners to identify indirect evidence of malicious conduct: traces of an attacker&#39;s attack on the system, or traces of internal threatening behavior.
-In actual work, computer forensics mostly finds criminal clues from logs, memory, and file systems, and finds relationships with data in files or file systems.
-Compared with the analysis of content data, traffic forensics pays more attention to the analysis of metadata, which is the current network session with TLS encryption between different endpoints.

-Misc is the best place to cut into the CTF competition and cultivate interest.
-Misc examines the basics and has varying degrees of involvement in all aspects of safety skills, which can inspire thinking to a large extent.
+Steganography and Forensics involve clever encoding, hidden data, nested files, using search engines to obtain information, and so on.
+Topics covered are file analysis, memory image analysis, network traffic analysis, and etc.

+Forensics is different in the real world.
+In the real world, it rarely involves clever encoding, hidden data, strings scattered and nested in files.
+But rather it involves mostly recovering data from a damaged file, finding evidence in a broken disk image, or extracting useful information from a memory/disk image.

+Real-world forensics requires you to find evidence of a malicious act: an attacker attacking the system or insider threat behavior by analyzing logs, memory, file system to find out the relationship between the files or data.

+Misc is the perfect entry point for CTF competition since it can help you discover and develop different interests.
+Misc requires various understanding and skills in security and creative thinking.

 ![](figure/all.png)